hasnainhkhan/Java/readme.md

-# 🚀 Project Name
+# 🚀 Git Commond

 ## 🌟 Description
-An exciting project that aims to solve [briefly describe problem or goal].

-## 🎯 Features
-- 🔥 Feature 1
-- ⚡ Feature 2
-- 🚀 Feature 3
+Here is some commonds How to use github

 ## 🛠️ Getting Started

 ### 📌 Prerequisites
 - Install Git
-- Install necessary dependencies
+- Install install gitbash
+- make and account on github.com

 ### 🏗️ Installation
 1. Clone the repository: